 Career Services assists students with all aspects of career exploration and preparation.
 Our goal is to ensure that all students are successful in graduate and professional school and the world of work, and are as focused as possible in their goals.
 We directly work with students from freshman to senior year, and we serve alumni as well.
-Our services include individual career choice counseling, resume/cover letter assistance, job and internship search technique assistance, alumni networking events, on and off campus career fairs, organizational/graduate school site visits, on-campus recruiting, graduate school test and application prep, mock interviews, workshops/seminars/panels/speakers, job and internship listings, an online student/alumni networking system, targeted resume books, peer career advisors, and a variety of online resources.
-Our office houses an extensive career library and a suit room with professional clothing students may check out.
+Our office houses a suit room with professional clothing students may check out at no charge.